 Natasha Tracy has to be one of the top, most informative, honest, and helpful resources on the web for mental health topics.
 When I first discovered Natasha, she was writing mostly for and about bipolar disorder.
-However, now she lends her open and honest voice to a much broader audience and covers a much wider spectrum of mental health issues.
+However, now she lends her open and honest voice to a much broader audience and covers a full spectrum of mental health issues.

-Natasha also has a brilliant book called, Lost Marbles, which I think is a must read for anyone with a mental health disorder and their loved ones.
+Natasha also has a brilliant book called, Lost Marbles, which I think is a must-read for anyone with a mental health disorder and their loved ones.
 I love her, “say it like it is,” writing style.

 Psych Central also has access to support groups, quizzes, and ask a therapist.

 Healthy Place is another extensive, top, site that includes information on almost every mental health topic.
 The articles on this site are also easy to read and understand.